310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Ah!
 It’s Hibiki-senpai!
-Aaaahh, I’ve been a big fan of you since *Circus!* I really respect you!
+Aaahh, I’ve been a big fan of you since *Circus!* I really respect you!
 I’d love your signature!
 {% endbubble %}

 {% bubble Wataru %}
-*Amazing!* I was expecting you to push me away for daring to talk to you like we’re friends, so this is quite the unexpected reaction!
+*Amazing!* I was expecting you to push me away for daring to talk to you like we’re friends, but!

+This is quite the unexpected reaction!

 *Fufufu!* Cute twin, you said you’d love my signature?